andyblarblar/landscape_photo_guide/src/faq.md

 Most of this guide can still apply to phones, although you may need to look up workarounds to the lack of specific features.

-## Landscapes are so cool, but I live in the middle of american suburbia!
+## Landscapes are so cool, but I live in the middle of American suburbia!
 How can I find somewhere interesting?

 I've found two ways to get around this issue.
 First, don't underestimate how nice even just a local park can look under interesting weather.
 I've gotten some of my best photos just walking around in fog.
 Second, check if there's a state park or recreation area within a reasonable driving distance.
 I've found that most people have at least one of these within an hours drive.
 While it may not be particularly spectacular, these parks will give a great practice opportunity for when you do get to go on a more extravagant trip.